 7. Boosts confidence

 We don’t know where you are on your rock climbing journey, but let’s assume you’re a complete novice.
-The first few climbs you attempt, you’re not exactly going to ooze confidence.
-(That is, unless you’re either a naturally gifted climber or extremely lucky!)
+The first few climbs you attempt, you’re unlikely to instantly ooze confidence.
 You may look at some routes and feel like you’ll never be capable of complete them.

 The good news is – every experienced climber has felt that way at some point.
 And they’ve faced and overcome their fears.
 And then they’ve had off days further down the line.
 Guess what?
 It happens – it’s allowed.
 This constant journey and sense of challenge is what makes rock climbing so exhilarating.